seL4/rfcs/src/implemented/0200-domain-schedules.md

-The intended use for the proposed mechanism is that the initialiser sets up domain schedules at boot time, for instance the two schedules in the example above, or a single domain schedule as would now be provided as `.h` file.
+The intended use for the proposed mechanism is that the initialiser sets up domain schedules at boot time, for instance the two schedules in the example above, or a single domain schedule as would now be provided as `.c` file.
 After that, if the system is to remain static, the `DomainCap` can be deleted as it is now, or it can be given to a high privilege mode control component that can atomically switch between schedules.